-Sports mascots that may be offensive to Native Americans are generally protected by the First Amendment.
-But controversy has led the NCAA to discourage their use through sanctions, and some school teams have voluntarily changed names.
-Here, University of Illinois mascot Chief Illiniwek performs for the last time Feb.
-21, 2007 during Illinois' basketball game against Michigan.
-Removing the chief frees the university of NCAA sanctions after the organization deemed Illiniwek — portrayed by buckskin-clad students who dance at home football and basketball games and other athletic events — an offensive use of American Indian imagery and barred the school from hosting postseason athletic events.
-(AP Photo/Seth Perlman, used with permission from The Associated Press.)
+Sports mascots that may be offensive to Native Americans are generally protected by the First Amendment, but controversy has led the NCAA to discourage their use through sanctions.
+Here, University of Illinois mascot Chief Illiniwek performs for the last time in 2007 during Illinois' basketball game against Michigan.
+Removing the chief freed the university of NCAA sanctions after the organization deemed Illiniwek an offensive use of American Indian imagery and barred the school from hosting postseason athletic events.
+(AP Photo/Seth Perlman, used with permission from the Associated Press)

 Sports logos and mascots using terms or images that may be offensive to Native Americans, African Americans, or other racial and ethnic groups are generally protected by the First Amendment.

 Many schools and their sports teams — as well as some professional teams — have adopted Native American terms or images.
 In recent years, some Native Americans began to view these designations as derogatory, demanding that the references to them be eliminated.

 Some school teams have dropped Native American mascots or logos